simonwahll/wahllcontent/dart/design_patterns/abstract_factory.md

 toc: true
 ---

-The abstract factory design patterns allows you to create collections of related objects without knowing their types.
+The abstract factory design patterns allow you to create collections of related objects without knowing their types.

-This design patterns consists of the following parts:
+This design pattern consists of the following parts:
 1. One interface for each type of object the factories can produce.
-2. Concrete classes that implements the corresponding interface.
+2. Concrete classes that implement the corresponding interface.
 3. An abstract factory interface that all factories should implement.
-4. Concrete factories that implements the corresponding interface.
+4. Concrete factories that implement the corresponding interface.

 ## The Interfaces